Ernest Augustus, King of Hanover: Politics and unpopularity

-The Duke spent William's reign in the House of Lords, where he was assiduous in his attendance.
+The Duke spent William IV's reign in the House of Lords, where he was assiduous in his attendance.
 Newspaper editor James Grant wrote that "He is literally—the door-keeper of course excepted—the first man in the House and the last out of it.
 And this not merely generally, but every night."
 Grant, in his observations of the leading members of the House of Lords, indicated that the Duke was not noted for his oratory (he delivered no speech longer than five minutes) and had a voice that was difficult to understand, though "his manner is most mild and conciliatory".
 Grant denigrated the Duke's intellect and influence, but stated that the Duke had indirect influence over several members, and that "he is by no means so bad a tactician as his opponents suppose".

 Controversy arose in 1836 over the Orange Lodges.
 The lodges (which took anti-Catholic views) were said to be ready to rise and try to put the Duke of Cumberland on the throne on the death of King William.
 According to Joseph Hume, speaking in the House of Commons, Victoria was to be passed over on the grounds of her age, sex, and incapacity.
 The Commons passed a resolution calling for the dissolution of the lodges.
 When the matter reached the Lords, the Duke defended himself, saying of Princess Victoria, "I would shed the last drop of my blood for my niece."
 The Duke indicated that the Orange Lodge members were loyal and were willing to dissolve the lodges in Great Britain.
-According to Bird, this incident was the source of the widespread rumours that the Duke intended to murder the princess and take the British throne for himself.
+According to Bird, this incident was the source of the widespread rumours that Ernest intended to murder Victoria and take the British throne for himself.